On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Results

 \begin{remark} The axioms used in \Cref{thm4} are independent of each other.
 An SCF that only violates the Condorcet loser property is the Pareto rule.
 The SCF that returns all alternatives except the Condorcet loser only violates non-imposition.
 The SCF that returns all Pareto-optimal alternatives except the Condorcet loser only violates strategyproofness.
 The bounds on $n$ and $m$ are also tight.
-The majority rule satisfies all axioms if $m=2$, the Pareto rule satisfies all axioms if $n\leq2$, and a rather technical SCF based on a case distinction on the maximal plurality score of an alternative satisfies all axioms if $n=3$, $m\geq 3$. \end{remark}
+The majority rule satisfies all axioms if $m=2$, the Pareto rule satisfies all axioms if $n\leq2$, and a computer-aided approach proves that there is an SCF that satisfies all required axioms if $n=3$ and $m=3$.
+It is also possible to extend the SCF by hand to $m>3$ alternatives, but the resulting SCFs are purely technical and we therefore do not define them explicitly. \end{remark}

-\begin{remark} \Citet[][Th.~2]{Bran11c} has shown that no Condorcet extension can be strategyproof if $m\geq 3$ and $n\geq 3m$.
-By replacing the Condorcet loser property and non-imposition with Condorcet-consistency, careful inspection of the proof of \Cref{thm4} reveals that Condorcet-consistency and strategyproofness are already incompatible if $m\geq 3$ and $n\geq 4$. \end{remark}
+\begin{remark} \shortciteA[Theorem~2]{Bran11c} has shown that no Condorcet extension can be strategyproof if $m\geq 3$ and $n\geq 3m$.
+By replacing the Condorcet loser property and non-imposition with Condorcet-consistency, careful inspection of the proof of \Cref{thm4} reveals that Condorcet-consistency and strategyproofness are already incompatible if $m\geq 3$ and $n\geq 4$.
+In particular, observe for this that $a$ is the Condorcet winner in the profile $R^4$ and thus, every Condorcet-consistent SCF satisfies $f(R^4)=\{a\}$.
+Departing from this insight, we can apply the same steps as in the proof of \Cref{thm4} since the Condorcet loser property is not used anymore. \end{remark}

+\begin{remark} \Cref{lem:CL} and \Cref{thm4} do not require the full power of non-imposition.
+For \Cref{lem:CL}, the following weakening holds: if an alternative $x$ can be uniquely chosen by a strategyproof SCF, then every vetoing group of voters $I$ can ensure that $x$ is the unique winner if they unanimously report it as their best alternative.
+For \Cref{thm4}, we can weaken non-imposition to the requirement that at least three alternatives can be returned as unique winner. \end{remark}

+\begin{remark} A desirable strengthening of \Cref{thm4} would be to weaken the Condorcet loser property by only demanding that an alternative that is uniquely bottom-ranked by a majority of voters should not be chosen.
+A computer analysis has shown that this property is compatible with non-imposition and strategyproofness when $m\leq 3$ and $n\leq 6$, even if we additionally impose anonymity.
+We nevertheless believe that there may be an impossibility for larger values of $m$ and $n$. \todo{PL: anonymity and neutrality should be for free here; we can use an analogous averaging construction as in relax by using set union instead of probability averaging.} \end{remark}